 Ancient Roman medicine was undoubtedly the most advanced of the age.
 This was driven because of the combination of wealth, social concentration and continuous engagement in warfare.
-The wealth of Rome was such that it created medical situations and needs which required the best techniques and knowledge of the time: the wealth of the rich created a demand for cosmetic surgery.
+The wealth of Rome was such that it created medical situations and needs which required the best techniques and knowledge of the time.
+The wealth of the rich even created a demand for cosmetic surgery.

 Large cities with high concentrations of population regularly created situations of fire or plague of various sorts and this brought a need for public health strategies, even if only rudimentary.